 York BID commissioned this project with the ambition to improve the appearance of what was previously a drab alleyway on Coney Street, close to Boots and WHSmith.

 We collaborated with York gallery The Art of Protest to deliver a permanent Street Art mural that would dress the space.

 With their contacts, The Art of Protest brought in artists Craig Evans and Tom Jackson, who work together under the name STATIC.
 They created this stunning work in three days, which has turned a city centre eyesore into an Instagram hotspot.

 The Tansy Beetle

 Our second street art venture was the giant Tansy Beetle mural on Queen Street.

 York BID contributed to the project as part of their remit to keep the city centre vibrant and interesting.
 The mural was completed by street artist ATM.

 What makes this artwork particularly interesting is its focus on a rare species that has a unique connection to York.
 The mural raises awareness of the decline of the Tansy Beetle and has an important environmental message behind it.
-We are delighted with the finished mural and have heard lots of positive feedback.
+We are delighted with the finished mural and have received lots of positive feedback.